waku-org/nwaku/waku/v2/README.md

 ./build/wakunode2 --websocket-support=true
 ```

 Running a secure websocket requires an ssl certificate.
 We can create a self signed websocket.
 However, it requires the `openssl` utility.
-It can be achieved as:
+It can be achieved with:

 ```
 mkdir -p ../ssl_dir/